-- A. Cheating on a test or major assignment - B. Plagiarism on a major assignment (Research Paper, Semester/Final Project or Essay) intentional or Complete disregard for citing someone else's words or thoughts in a major assignment.
+- A. Cheating on a test or major assignment - B. Plagiarism on a major assignment (Research Paper, Semester/Final Project or Essay) intentional or Complete disregard for citing someone else's words or thoughts in a major assignment. - C. Using someone else's words or thoughts in a minor assignment without citation (copying blocks of text from websites that are not quoted/no Works Cited page.)

-Level Two Violation: (2 Points recorded on student's Academic Integrity record)
+Level Two Consequence: (2 Points recorded on student's Academic Integrity record)